Sharon Manne Graduate Student Research Award Application

 - A summary of the background, specific aims, and methods of the proposed project (4 to 6 typed, single-spaced pages, 1-inch margins, 12 point font).

-- A detailed budget indicating all the expenses to be covered by the award (e.g., equipment, travel, etc.).
+- A detailed budget indicating all the expenses to be covered by the award (e.g., equipment, software, participant payments, travel to conferences to present one’s own work, workshop attendance to learn new skills, publication fees, a stipend to buy time to complete the project).

 - A timeline for completion of the project (normally expected to be 1 year; applicant should justify a longer period).

-- A brief statement regarding precisely how the receipt of the award will facilitate the success of the master’s or dissertation.
+- A brief statement regarding precisely how the receipt of the award will facilitate the student’s success in his/her graduate program.

 - A current curriculum vita.

-- A letter of support from your mentor attesting to (a) your standing in the graduate program, (b) the suitability of the project for the Manne award (its relevance to health or clinical psychology), (c) the independence of the project from the mentor’s own research program, and (d) the appropriateness of the proposed budget and timeline.
+- A letter of support from your mentor attesting to (a) your standing in the graduate program, (b) the suitability of the project for the Manne award (its relevance to mental and/or physical health), (c) the independence of the project from the mentor’s own research program, and (d) the appropriateness of the proposed budget and timeline.
 The student is responsible for obtaining the mentor letter and including it as part of the submission materials.

-DUE DATE: Please submit all materials (pdf) to the Sharon Manne Award form by 5 PM on October 31, 2019
+DUE DATE: Please submit all materials online by 5 PM on Friday, April 15, 2022.